aiforged/AIForgfed-SDK-Boilerplate/README.md

 When running in development mode, Swagger UI is available at `/swagger` endpoint, providing interactive API documentation.

+## SDK API Endpoints
+All Endpoints can be found at: https://portal.aiforged.com/swagger/index.html

 ## Health Checks

 The application performs an authentication check on startup to ensure: